 Between 1976 and 2000, law schools steadily enrolled between ~40,000 and ~44,000 new students each year.
 From 1976 to 1987, the average was 40,973.
 From 1988 to 2000, the average was 43,497—a little over 6% higher.
 But between 2000 and 2002, law schools increased first-year enrollment 11.2%.
 In subsequent years, enrollment steadily creeped up, with minor ebbs and flows, until peaking in 2010 at 52,404.
 As law schools were pressured to become more transparent about job outcomes beginning in 2010, the media and prospective law students took notice of inflated enrollment, inadequate job prospects, and high prices—and enrollment dropped.
 After 1L enrollment peaked in 2010 at 52,404 new students, enrollment fell dramatically in each of the next three years, which was then followed by four years of even lower, but steady, enrollment between 37,000 and 38,000 new 1Ls.
+Then in 2018, following a modest increase in demand for law school, 1L enrollment increased by 2.7% (992 students).

 The blue plotbands reflect U.S. recessions as defined by the National Bureau of Economic Research.